Mandated Placement of University Support Staff

 - If the employee is not suited by education and training to perform the essential functions of a similarly situated position, the employee will be referred, by the State Self-Insurance Fund claims adjustor, to Vocational Rehabilitation.

 - After retraining, the employee may be referred, again, to KSU for employment.

 E. A Disabling Condition Renders a Permanent Employee Unable to Continue Accomplishing the Essential Functions of Their Position

 These circumstances usually occur due to an accident or illness that is non work related which permanently affects an employee's ability to continue in the present position.
 In these circumstances, the following will occur:

-- Affirmative Action will determine, in conjunction with the Division of Human Resources, that a disability exits, within the guidelines of the Americans with Disabilities Act.
+- The Office of Institutional Equity will determine, in conjunction with Human Resources, that a disability exits, within the guidelines of the Americans with Disabilities Act.

 - The Office of Institutional Equity and Human Resources will review the skills inventory and job title level of the affected individual.

 - Human Resources will review available positions (vacancies/recruitments) and determine the best fit of essential functions and employee competencies.

 - Human Resources, the Office of Institutional Equity Action and the affected department will meet to review and confirm essential functions, necessary accommodations and placement necessity.